Ready to Franchise your Business?

-By the way, an excellent sign that you are ready to franchise your business – and can be successful doing it - are customers asking if you are already a franchise, or if you have other locations.
+An excellent sign that you are ready to franchise your business are customers asking if you are already a franchise or if you have other locations.

-The advantages to you when expanding your business through franchising are easy to remember; they come down to speed, people, and money.
+The advantages to you when growing your business through franchising are easy to remember.
+They are speed, people, and money.

 More about each one:

-The size of the contribution and how the funds are used is up to you.
+To fuel the brand-building efforts, you can require that franchisees pay into an advertising or brand building fund that you control.
+The size of the contribution and how the funds are spent is up to you.

-They also become part of the community and help promote the franchise and brand locally.
+They also become part of a different community and help promote the franchise and brand awareness in the local area.